vaadin/hackathon-24-0/README.md

 - If there is no code add a README or screenshots
 - Everyone will get a present.
 - 3 winners (amazon gift card) (Announced during Release event on Wednesday 1st)

+##

+- Migration of the explorer tree grid
+- Fixed an issue with the default export in Vite (not related to Vaadin 24)
+- Remove the template renderer usage
+- Try to disable express mode and ask for help: https://github.com/vaadin/docs/issues/2206
+- Publish a new version of the component: https://vaadin.com/directory/component/explorer-tree-grid